 08 April 2019

-Cathedral Cellar is a premium wine portfolio by KWV and includes the Cathedral Cellar Cabernet Sauvignon, Cathedral Cellar Shiraz, Cathedral Cellar Triptych (a red blend), Cathedral Cellar Chardonnay and Cathedral Cellar Sauvignon Blanc.
-The new labels depict the Cathedral Cellar with beautiful copper line drawings.
-The labels also honour the cellar’s most impressive feature: its 32 ‘stukvats’ (barrels) which measure approximately 3 meters in circumference, some of which tell the stories of the South African wine industry with intricate carvings.
+Cathedral Cellar is a premium brand within KWV, and is being relaunched locally and internationally, making a huge splash with augmented reality labels.
+It is also inspired by the Cathedral Cellar’s most impressive feature: its 32 ‘stukvats’ (barrels) which measure approximately 3 meters in circumference, some of which tell the stories of the South African wine industry with intricate carvings.

 Wim Truter, KWV’s Chief Winemaker, and winemaker of Cathedral Cellar wines said it is encouraging that a panel of expert wine tasters rated the Cathedral Cellar Shiraz so highly for a third year – especially since this wine category is a heavily contested one in South Africa.

 The Shiraz SA Challenge also awarded KWV the top performer over the past ten years and according to Truter, this result speaks to the heart of the brand, which is to “consistently achieve top quality wine from the tapestry of wine regions KWV has access to”.

 He added: “The Cathedral Cellar wines showcase the best in class vineyards, sourced from the Western Cape’s finest production areas to allow true varietal excellence and expression”.

 In South Africa, Shiraz is known to portray a diversity of styles when it comes to intensity, varietal characteristics, purity and ageing potential.
 The grapes for the Cathedral Cellar Shiraz were sourced from five different vineyard sites, allowing the finest characteristics of respective terroirs to contribute to the overall complexity of the wine.